merenlab/anvio.org/help/main/artifacts/kegg-data/index.md

 - The `orphan_data` subfolder: contains KOfam profiles for KOs that do not have a bitscore threshold in the `ko_list.txt` file (in the `.hmm` file) and their corresponding entries in from the `ko_list.txt` file (in `01_ko_fams_with_no_threshold.txt`).
 Please note that KOs from the `orphan_data` directory will *not* be annotated in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> when you run <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span>.
 However, if you ever need to take a look at these profiles or use them in any way, here they are. :)
 - `modules.keg`: a flat text file describing all metabolic modules available in the [KEGG MODULE](https://www.genome.jp/kegg/module.html) resource.
 This includes pathway and signature modules, but not reaction modules.
 - The `modules` subfolder: contains flat text files, one for each metabolic module, downloaded using the [KEGG REST API](https://www.kegg.jp/kegg/rest/keggapi.html).
 Each file describes a metabolic module's definition, classification, component orthologs, metabolic reactions, compounds, and any miscellaneous data like references and such.
 For an example, see the [module file for M00001](https://rest.kegg.jp/get/M00001/).
+- `br08901.json`: a JSON-formatted KEGG BRITE [file](https://rest.kegg.jp/get/br:br08901/json) classifying [KEGG pathway maps](https://www.genome.jp/kegg/pathway.html).
-- `hierarchies.json`: a JSON-formatted file describing the available functional hierarchies in the [KEGG BRITE](https://www.genome.jp/kegg/brite.html) resource.
+- `hierarchies.json`: a JSON-formatted KEGG BRITE [file](https://rest.kegg.jp/get/br:br08902/json) describing the available functional hierarchies in the [KEGG BRITE](https://www.genome.jp/kegg/brite.html) resource.
 - The `BRITE` subfolder: contains JSON-formatted files, each one of which describes a BRITE hierarchy.
 - `MODULES.db`: a SQLite database containing data parsed from the module files and BRITE hierarchies.
 See <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span>.